 “It would be unintelligible for Being-in-the-world to remain totally veiled from view, especially since Dasein has at its disposal an understanding of its own Being, no matter how indefinitely this understanding may function.
 But no sooner was the ‘phenomenon of knowing the world’ grasped than it got interpreted in a ‘superficial’, formal manner.
 The evidence for this is the procedure (still customary today) of setting up knowing as a ‘relation between subject and Object’—a procedure in which there lurks as much ‘truth’ as vacuity.
 But subject and Object do not coincide with Dasein and the world.”
 (SZ ¶13)

-The construction “no sooner was … than it got interpreted” (admittedly here in Macquarrie and Robinson’s translation) is crude; a table banging assertion about the history of human thought** that stands in contrast to the generally attractive, mystery-unfolding aesthetic of Heidegger’s prose.
+The construction “no sooner was … than it got interpreted” (admittedly here in Macquarrie and Robinson’s translation) is crude; a table banging assertion about the history of human thought** that stands in contrast to the generally attractive, mystery-unfolding aesthetic of ‘Being and Time’.
 A big mistake has been made, Heidegger says; it must not only be commented on, it must be reversed.
-And he is clearly reaching.

 “Let us think for a while of a farmhouse in the Black Forest, which was built some two hundred years ago by the dwelling of peasants.
 Here the self-sufficiency of the power to let earth and heaven, divinities and mortals enter in simple oneness into things, ordered the house.
 It placed the farm on the wind-sheltered mountain slope looking south, among the meadows close to the spring.
 It gave it the wide overhanging shingle roof whose proper slope bears up under the burden of snow, and which, reaching deep down, shields the chambers against the storms of the long winter nights.
 It did not forget the altar corner behind the community table; it made room in its chamber for the hallowed places of childbed and the “tree of the dead”—for that is what they call a coffin there: the Totenbaum—and in this way it designed for the different generations under one roof the character of their journey through time.
 A craft which, itself sprung from dwelling, still uses its tools and frames as things, built the farmhouse.” (‘Building, Dwelling, Thinking’ (1951))